-A Smithtown civic association is asking for close review of a proposed 120-foot cellphone tower on commercial property at 300 West Main St.
+The Smithtown Town Council is considering a proposal for a 120-foot cellphone tower on commercial property at 300 W. Main St., across from the Stop & Shop supermarket.

-Elite Towers is seeking a special exception from the town council to house equipment at the site for Verizon Wireless and New Cingular Wireless, which does business as AT&T Mobility.
-The proposal does not meet several zoning requirements, including one limiting structures in the area to 35 feet and one requiring a fall zone around the pole to be empty of buildings.
+Deer Park-based Elite Towers is seeking a special exception from the council to house equipment for Verizon Wireless and New Cingular Wireless at the site near where commercial buildings are now located.
+The proposal does not meet several zoning requirements, including one limiting structures in the area to 35 feet.
+Town planners have recommended an environmental study.